dku-plant-futures/dku-plant-futures.github.io/guide.markdown

 is also the option to use pure water.
 The dish offers a range of vegan-friendly ingredients, including several types of tofu and vegetables.
 But you need to make sure that the soup is also vegetarian or vegan.
-Some popular chains like 海底捞 do have such options.
+Some popular chains like Haidilao (海底捞) do have such options.

 ### :goat: North-Western Restaurants